NikhilK-crypto/SmartStyleHub/Model_Train_Test/Readme.md

-In Above file we have fine tuned CLIP Model with the H&M dataset.
+In Above file we have fine tuned CLIP Model with the H&M dataset.<p><p>
 Finetunned model is slightly better than base model.